Headland police host ‘Back to School Supply Drive’

 HEADLAND – With many parents being out of work or with some households seeing a cut in payroll many parents are wondering how their child will have what they need to start back to school.
 The Headland Police Department has joined forces with the Henry County Department of Human Resources to take that worry away from Headland parents.

-Headland Police Department will kick off its Back to School Supply Drive Aug.
-17. The event will run through Aug.
+Headland Police Department has kicked off its Back to School Supply Drive.
+The event will run through Aug.
 31.

 School Resource Officer/K9 Officer Bethany Hicks is overseeing the project.